Working for Wetlands

 Since its inception the Programme has been providing accredited and non-accredited training to its beneficiaries focusing on technical, business and life skills.
 In 2011, the Department of Higher Education and Training called for a move away from single unit standards and non-accredited training.
 The Programme grabbed this opportunity with both hands and registered a comprehensive skills programme for its beneficiaries with the Construction Education and Training Authority (CETA).
 This skills programme comprises a three-tiered curriculum framework of fundamental, core and elective components.
-It provides cheap louis vuitton a platform for beneficiaries to receive skills programme training while creating opportunities for them to explore further career paths.
+It provides a platform for beneficiaries to receive skills programme training while replica watches creating opportunities for them to explore further career paths.
 It forms part of CETA’s skills programmes and learnerships initiatives to develop South Africa’s human resource capacity and create a construction workforce whose skills are recognised and valued in terms of the National Qualifications Framework (NQF).
 Training has begun in some of the projects, and is being rolled out as the Expanded Public Works Programme completes site verifications that ensure that projects comply with their standards.

 All our 40 wetland rehabilitation projects take part in various events such as World Aids Day, World Wetlands Day and other wetlands awareness activities.
 For all their hard work in wetland rehabilitation projects get to be acknowledged through the annual Best Project Awards competition.